cvillal/practice/projects/final_project/README.md

 ## How to Submit your Project

-Your project is due on **Thursday, December 9th at 9:00 am ET.** You will present your project and show your code to classmates and instructors.
+Your project is due on **Monday Oct 3rd, at 9:00 am ET.** You will present your project and show your code to classmates and instructors.

-Per usual, fill out your project information via the [google presentation sheet](https://docs.google.com/spreadsheets/d/1hZN3MkzYRg1XRHE8G_zv9EeY7iWltr75veqHobDWT1o/edit?usp=sharing).
+Per usual, fill out your project information via the [google presentation sheet](https://docs.google.com/spreadsheets/d/1NDu6gZjNYr8xHoQTsAr8eC50XHOrtHrqfeyODFRSF1s/edit#gid=890219392).
 Remember this is the order in which you'll be presenting!

 ## Meetings with instructors